rickkas7/particle_jtag/README.md

 ```
 > reset halt
 > flash protect 0 0 0 off
-> program /Users/rickk/Downloads/bootloader_photon.bin verify
+> program /Users/rickk/Downloads/bootloader-photon.bin verify 0x08000000
 > flash protect 0 0 0 on
 ```

-You'll need to edit the path to the bootloader_photon.bin file.
+You'll need to edit the path to the bootloader-photon.bin file.
 You need to specify a full path to the directory as well as filename.

 ### Programming system and user firmware